Birdflying1005/akka-cluster-metrics-listener-demo/README.md

 ### How do I run this?

-Use two terminals if you are using a single host.
+Use two terminals on a single host.

 In one terminal run: